igorrendulic/angular9-loginandreg-module/README.md

-# Angular 9 with Material Design as Feature module / Micro App
+# Angular 9 with Material Design as Micro App

 ## Idea

-The idea of Micro APP with Angular 9 is to have a self contained Angular Material Module as a Micro App that can easily be included in any project without or barely any modifications.
-Thus the idea of MicroApp.
+The idea of Micro APP with Angular 9 is to have a self contained Angular Material Feature Module as a Micro App that can easily be included in any project without or barely any modifications.

 `This "Micro App" is only a demo app based on the idea creating a Micro App.
-It may be used in real application with slight modifications, but it's main purpose is to prove to myself that such a thing is even possible and usable.`
+It may be used in real application with slight modifications, but it's main purpose is to prove that such a thing is even possible.`

 ## Contents